(4 min read)

 That’s why we use technologies like NLP to rapidly analyze millions of lines of text so that people don’t have to.

-Combined with other AI technologies, NLP helps us understand each customer’s specific business requirements and then map the proper regulatory obligations to that customer.
+Combined with other AI technologies like machine learning, NLP helps us understand each customer’s specific business requirements and then map the proper regulatory obligations to that customer.
 Armed with this technology, risk and compliance officers know their exact regulatory obligations and which rule changes apply to their business, without the hours of researching online, reading, and analyzing.

 Want to learn more about how you can automate your regulatory change management and obligations management processes with Ascent?
 Contact us.